jlcarr/LeetCode/README.md

 - **Memory**: 14 MB
 - **Solution**: First find the Hamming weight of the num2, then first cancel out as many leading 1s from num1 as possible, and assign any leftover 1s to the lowest 0s possible.

+### Problem 2439
+- **Name**: Minimize Maximum of Array
+- **Runtime**: 747 ms
+- **Memory**: 26.8 MB
+- **Solution**: The operation doesn't change the sum of the array, only moves value down, and accumulates at the 0 index.
+Therefore we can decrease any element except for the 0 element.
+So we can choose that element to take on value so as to always be the max in the array.
+From here was can run through the array, knowing we can alaways spread out the sum so far if ever we find values greater than the 0 index, and we should increase the 0 index as needed so as to always be the largest in the array.

 ### Problem 2441
 - **Name**: Largest Positive Integer That Exists With Its Negative
 - **Runtime**: 251 ms